You’ve reached content that’s exclusive to AARP members.

 Completed

-“Looking after your hearing health is also looking after your brain health,” notes Australian researcher Julia Sarant, an associate professor and audiologist at the University of Melbourne, in an email.
-“If you want to enjoy quality of life for as long as possible, both in terms of your ability to communicate with the people you care about as well as maintaining your cognitive function, my advice is to have your hearing tested regularly and to use hearing aids consistently when advised to do so.”
+The bottom line?
+“Looking after your hearing health is also looking after your brain health,” Sarant said via email.
+“If you want to enjoy quality of life for as long as possible, both in terms of your ability to communicate with the people you care about [and] maintaining your cognitive function, my advice is to have your hearing tested regularly and to use hearing aids consistently when advised to do so.”

 Up Next